deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/bb-introducing-url-patterns.md

 # Chapter 15: URL Routing

 ## Introducing URL Patterns
-Routing System works with **URL Sheme** (a set of routes), which comprises the URLs that the application will recognize and respond to.
+Routing System works with **URL Scheme** (a set of routes), which comprises the URLs that the application will recognize and respond to.

 No need to type out all of the individual application URLs.
 Instead, each route contains a *URL pattern*, which is compared to incoming Urls.
 If a *URL matches* the **pattern**, the *routing systems* process that URL.